Informatievlaanderen/VSDS-Onboarding-Example/basic-setup/README.md

 > **Note** that we also add health checks to ensure we can wait until the components are actually fully initialized and ready.

-## Create the LDES Server Configuration File
+### LDES Server Environment Settings
-Let's continue by creating a configuration file for the LDES Server.
+Let's continue by defining the environment settings for the LDES Server.
 But before we do we need to think about and decide on a few things:
 * in which database do we store the LDES and related information?
 * on what sub-path will we serve our LDES?
 * on what port will we run our server?

 For this tutorial we can pick any name for the database.
 Let's go for `basic-setup`.
-As within our private Docker network the containers can be reached by using their service name, the MongoDB connection string becomes `mongodb://ldes-mongodb/basic-setup`.
-We do not need to specify the default port `27017`.
+As within our private Docker network the containers can be reached by using their service name, the Postgres connection string becomes `jdbc:postgresql://ldes-postgresdb:5432/basic-setup`.

-For the port (`server.port`) and sub-path (`server.servlet.context-path`) on which the LDES Server is available we'll go for `80` respectively `/ldes`.
+For the port (`SERVER_PORT`) and sub-path (`SERVER_SERVLET_CONTEXTPATH`) on which the LDES Server is available we'll go for `80` respectively `/ldes`.

-> **Note** that we had to specify that indexes should be created automatically by the application (`auto-index-creation: true`).

-> **Note** that we also need to specify the external base URL of the LDES so that we can follow the event stream from our local system (`host-name: http://localhost:9003/ldes`) because we set a sub-path (`context-path: /ldes`).
+> **Note** that we also need to specify the external base URL of the LDES so that we can follow the event stream from our local system (`LDESSERVER_HOSTNAME=http://localhost:9003/ldes`) because we set a sub-path (`SERVER_SERVLET_CONTEXTPATH=/ldes`).
 Of course if we would change the server's [external port number](./docker-compose.yml#L23) in the Docker compose file, we need to change it here as well.

-We can also define these values in the Docker Compose file by specifying environment variables which will be picked up by the LDES Server.
-This is the preferred way for those settings that define links to other components or information which is depend on things that we define in the compose file.
-The variables are in caps, contain no dashes and use an underscore instead of a dot, e.g. `server.servlet.context-path` becomes `SERVER_SERVLET_CONTEXTPATH`.

 ## Create the LDIO Workbench Configuration File
 For the workbench configuration file we can start from the [configuration](../minimal-workbench/config/application.yml) we used for the [minimal workbench tutorial](../minimal-workbench/README.md) but we serve the pipelines on a different port (`80`).